InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/maturity-model.md

 #### Support and Maintenance

-Not only should feature development be owned by InnerSource teams - support and maintenance is also part of the team's core tasks.
+Not only should feature development be owned by InnerSource teams - support and maintenance is also part of the teams' core tasks.

 * SM-0: Support given by the core dev or support team.
 A business contract guarantees support.
 There is no knowledge about the product outside the team.
 * SM-1: There are rules and regulations to formalize the support on the product, given by a dedicated supporting team.